Get your matter resolved without ever going to court

 As your mediator I control the process and will discontinue a session if one of the parties is unable, for any reason, to be effective during the process.
 I do not take cases where physical, emotional or financial abuse is occurring.
 Although rare to not fully agree, in cases where an issue has been left undecided an Agreement can still be prepared on all of the resolved issues, and the remainder can either be temporarily set aside and given further consideration and mediated later or the couple can litigate before a judge for a determination of the undecided issue.

 Are there any benefits of working with a mediator who is also an attorney?

 As a mediator who is also an attorney, I bring a wealth of knowledge and experience to the mediation process.
-My professional experience provides insight to the legal process and divorce; a qualification other mediators may not have.
-Having practiced law in Connecticut since 1999, I am uniquely suited to assist you with the completion of court documents and the custom drafting of the Divorce Decree (Agreement) and Parenting Plans.
+My professional experience provides insight to the family court legal process; a qualification other mediators may not have.
+Having practiced law in Connecticut since 1999, I am uniquely suited to assist you with the completion of court documents and the custom drafting of a divorce, custody, visitation and/or child support agreement.
 My knowledge and experience with the legal system can help reduce time, confusion and stress.

 Who else should we consult during our divorce?

 I always recommend, when appropriate for your unique circumstances, that you consult with outside 3rd party professionals.
 These may include: